vietbuiminh/vietbuiminh.github.io/art.md

             alt="A Series of computer generated shapes in the form of natural sequence Fibonacci" />
     </a>
     <div class="desc">
-        Inspired by the foliage and the flora of the rain forest of the state of Washington.
-One of the centerpieces of the artwork is the fern feature.
+        <p>Inspired by the foliage and the flora of the rain forest of the state of Washington.
+One of the
+        centerpieces of the artwork is the fern feature.
 The ferns are the characteristic of the all-year-round rain.
 The rain always brings up the scent of the wooded forest.
-Every piece in the artwork reminds me of every hike through the wood.
+Every piece in the artwork reminds me of every hike through the wood.</p>
         <span class="bottomrow">
             <span class="tags">
                 <a class="button link" target="_blank"